The Tests You Need for College

 See where you can take the ACT at act.org and where you can take the SAT at sat.collegeboard.org.
 College admission exams are usually given early in the morning, so you might want to choose a testing site close to home so you are able to get as much sleep as possible the night before.
 If your high school offers college admission exam testing, consider taking your SAT or ACT there; you already know how to get there and are familiar with the building, which can take some stress out of test day.

-HINT: Your local college or university might also be a test site; SLU is.
-And as a bonus, taking the test on campus gives you another chance to see what life's like there outside of a campus tour.
+HINT: Your local college or university might also be a test site — SLU is.
+And as a bonus, taking the test on campus gives you another chance to see what life is like outside of a campus tour.

-College admission exams are typically offered every few months, so time yours well.
+College admission exams are typically offered every few months.
 In order to be considered for scholarships at many colleges and universities, you'll need to apply for admission (and include your SAT or ACT test score) by Dec.
 1 of your senior year.
-Give yourself enough time to prepare but don't wait until the last minute in case you need to take the SAT or ACT a second time to try to get a better score.
+Give yourself enough time to prepare but don't wait until the last minute in case you want to take the SAT or ACT a second time to try getting a better score.
 Check out the test requirements of the colleges or universities you're thinking about attending or learn about SLU's application deadlines and admission requirements.